XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/health-check-interventions.md

 ### Restart

 The most straightforward intervention is to restart the server.
-This can resolve temporary issues with several types of failures, including any of the following metrics:
+This can resolve temporary issues with several types of failures, including any of the following [metrics][]:

 - `load_factor`
 - `peers`